lauraa0055/apcsa-freedom-project/entries/entry01.md

 ##### 10/18/19

 **First Day**

-The Freedom Project happens everyday friday.
-Even though we are learning java our teacher is allowing us to research and do a project using another language of our choice.
+In APCSA we are learning java.
+Once Friday hits however, it is time to start on the Freedom Project.
+Our teacher wants us to learn a different language or use Java itself to make our own project.

-I personally do not know what it is that I want to work on, but I do know that I want to make an app for the iphone.
+I personally do not know what it is that I want to work on, but I do know that I want to make an  iPhone app.
 Knowing that I know that I will be learning swift one way or another.

 At first I was thinking of making a productivity app that keep all my homework in one place and gives me reminders of tests and quizzes.
-Although there is someone else in my class who is already doing that.
+Although there is someone else in my class who is already doing that and I would rather not repeat ideas.

 Instead I am thinking about making an app that helps you focus by locking certain apps at a specific time.
 By locking I mean not being able to access an app.